Fireball0424/fireball0424.github.io/_posts/C++/ApiDesign/2025-06-06-ApiDesignForCpp-Ch2-1.md

 ## Hide Implementation Details

-Any internal details tjat are most likely to change, must be kept secret from the client of the API
+Any internal details that are most likely to change, must be kept secret from the client of the API

 (change without affecting any existing clients)